PrimaMateria/nixos/diary.md

 ## Wed Apr 27 02:06:35 AM CEST 2022

 I started preparing the environment for web development.
-I installed missing neovim plugins and copied the typescript LSP server configuration.
-I encountered issue when adding `cmp-nvim-ultisnips` plugin.
-Even I have found in `nixpkgs` with `nix search nixpgs cmp-nvim-ultisnips`, the built keep complaining that this unknow variable.
-I have also tried to update flake inputs.
+I have installed missing neovim plugins and copied the typescript LSP server configuration.
+I have encountered issue with `cmp-nvim-ultisnips` plugin.
+Even I have found it in `nixpkgs` (`nix search nixpgs cmp-nvim-ultisnips`), the build keep complaining that this is unknown variable.
+Flake input update didn't help as well.

-Another unexpected realization come, that on NixOS `npm install --global` doesn't work out of the box. `npm` must be configured to store global package in home folder.
-Or the better way is to get it from nixpkgs from `nodePackages` namespace.
-Although, it didn't seem to have many npm packages migrated to it.
+Something new unexpected was, that on NixOS `npm install --global` doesn't work out of the box. `npm` must be configured to store global packages in home folder (by default it tries to store them in derivation in nix store).
+Or, better way is to get it from nixpkgs from the `nodePackages` namespace.
-But I was lucky that `typescript-language-server` was present.
+Although, it didn't seem to have many npm packages migrated over, but I was lucky that `typescript-language-server` was present.

 One more unsolved issue is that `null-ls` server is not started.
 I need to crosscheck it with kali and check if I have all required config migrated to nix